 Are you looking to adopt a Paleo lifestyle in 2015 and not sure how you can continue to indulge in some of your favorite international (read – Asian) dishes?
 The solution to both problems can be found in the pages of Everyday Paleo: Thai Cuisine: Authentic Recipes Made Gluten-free.

 Sarah Fragoso is the woman behind the blog Everyday Paleo.
-She has written several Paleo cookbooks and can be heard on the Paleo Lifestyle and Fitness Podcasts.
+She has written several Paleo cookbooks and recorded some podcasts.
 She knows her stuff when it comes to following the Paleo diet and lifestyle.
 In fact, she did a considerable amount of research for her Thai Cuisine cookbook.
 She and her family went to Thailand and she learned from native chefs how to prepare authentic Thai dishes, which she in turn shares with her readers.

 Everyday Paleo Thai Cuisine contains 288 pages full of recipes and inspiration.
 Before even delving into the meat of the matter, she explains how the goal of cooking Thai food is to achieve a balance of flavors among spicy, sour, sweet, salt, and (sometimes) bitter.
 She teaches us about Thai ingredients, substitutions for hard to find ingredients, and kitchen tools needed to help re-create these tasty dishes at home.